- Apply to UW

 - About UW

-Three professors and two graduate students are recipients of fellowships from the University of Wyoming’s American Heritage Center (AHC).
+A professor, three graduate students and a historian are recipients of fellowships from the University of Wyoming’s American Heritage Center (AHC).

 Each fellowship supports a 20-day research stay at the AHC.
-This year’s fellowships include three new awards: the Alan K. Simpson Fellowship, the George A. Rentschler Fellowship and the Women in Public Life Fellowship.
 Academic scholars at any level, from graduate students to tenured faculty, were encouraged to apply.

 Award recipients and projects are: